vondacho/commodities-trading-domain/docs/ctrm/outages/ctrm_outages.md

-# Known Outages in Commodities Trading Ecosystem
+# Known Outages in Commodities Trading systems

 In **commodities trading**, outages can come from **internal CTRM/ETRM systems** *or* from **external dependencies** (exchanges, clearing houses, banks, data providers).
 Because outages can freeze trading or risk management, they are **high-impact events**.